How to avoid writing clichés in fantasy

-Fantasies almost always showcase monarchies and although we love a good dynasty of dragon riders ruling with an absolute iron fist (and some dragon fire) we need the fantasy world to be surreal but also relatable.
-And as it so happens Monarchies are just not.
+Fantasies almost always showcase monarchies, and although we love a good dynasty of dragon riders ruling with an absolute iron fist (and some dragon fire) we need the fantasy world to be surreal but also relatable.
+And as it so happens monarchies are not.

 In fact, using different kinds of government systems in your story can actually make it more interesting.
-The possibilities are endless once you break away from the mold of a fantasy kingdom.
+The possibilities are endless once you break away from the mould of a fantasy kingdom.

 Why cant the rulers be dwarfs, goblins, and other mythical creatures that have been deemed less (not so surprisingly) by humans in the realm of Fantasy?

-Let me know in the comments below which fantasy clichés are you planning on planning to put your own spin on.
+Which fantasy clichés are you planning on putting your own spin on?